Please note: For those traveling in 2015, your itinerary may vary slightly from what is presented below.

-olive trees before indulging in the refined cuisine at the hotel restaurant Day 6 - Vicenza and the Villas of Andrea Palladio, a UNESCO World Heritage Site A bike path along the Brenta River takes us today to Vicenza and its many treasures.
+olive trees before indulging in the refined cuisine at the hotel restaurant

+Day 6 - Vicenza and the Villas of Andrea Palladio, a UNESCO World Heritage Site

+Rolling hills and an easy bike path along the Bacchiglione River take us today to Vicenza and its many treasures.
 Lunch is on your own in Vicenza, a bike-friendly city that you will love for its small size and bustling heart.
 Our local guide meets us at the beautiful Piazza dei Signori to show us some of the most beautiful buildings by Andrea Palladio, a